NunuAbuashvili/TBC_Django_Project/README.md

 ## API Endpoints
 - `/products/`: Returns a JSON list of products with category details.
-- `/categories/`: Returns a JSON list of categories, including each top-level parent category.
+- `/categories/`: Returns a JSON list of categories, including each parent category.

 ## Contributing
 This project is part of a learning process.
 While contributions are welcome,